device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

 ### Overview

-Device42 is available on AWS, either as a manual install or through the AWS marketplace.
-The Device42 AWS offering involves only a single component - an EC2 instance which houses the Device42 main appliance and the Device42 appliance manager.
+Device42 is available on AWS, as a manual install or through the AWS Marketplace.
+The Device42 AWS offering involves an EC2 instance that houses the Device42 Main Appliance, Appliance Manager, and Remote Collector.

 ![AWS architecture](/assets/images/aws-architecture.png)

 ### Costs and licensing

 The Device42 AWS offerings each come with a pre-installed, limited license.
-To utilize the full capabilities of Device42 we recommend that you obtain a more capable license from a Device42 Sales representative or business partner.
+To utilize the full capabilities of Device42, we recommend you obtain a more comprehensive license from a Device42 sales representative or business partner.
-Refer to [our licensing page](administration/licensing.md#upload-a-new-license) for additional information on managing licenses.
+Refer to [our licensing page](administration/licensing.md#upload-a-new-license) for information on managing licenses.

-Device42 on AWS operates using the _**Bring Your Own License (BYOL)**_ model, meaning there is no additional charge from Device42 to run on AWS.
+Device42 on AWS operates using the **Bring Your Own License (BYOL)** model, meaning there is no additional charge from Device42 to run on AWS.
 Aside from the yearly fee for your Device42 license, the only costs you will incur via AWS are the costs they bill you for the use of your instances; usually an hourly fee, depending on the instance size you select; larger instances usually cost more.

-Device42 License Pricing information is available on the [Device42 Pricing Page](https://www.device42.com/pricing/).
+Device42 license pricing information is available on the [Device42 Pricing Page](https://www.device42.com/pricing/).

 ### EC2 instance sizing for Device42

-When running Device42 on AWS, it is recommended you size your Device42 Main Appliance (MA) to run on a t3.xlarge EC2 instance; this is the default.
+When running Device42 on AWS, it is recommended you size your Device42 Main Appliance (MA) to run on a **t3.xlarge** EC2 instance; this is the default.
 During appliance configuration on the AWS Marketplace, you will have the option to select your EC2 instance size.
-Only the `t3.xlarge` EC2 instance size is currently permitted.
+Only the **t3.xlarge** EC2 instance size is currently permitted.

-The configuration will ONLY allow you to "Launch" successfully using one of the above listed sizes.
+The configuration will **only** allow you to 'Launch' successfully using one of the above listed sizes.

 Customers must regularly view and manage the quotas for AWS services using AWS Service Quotas dashboard.